 Timothy received his B.A. in Political Science from the University of Wisconsin-Stevens Point in Stevens Point, WI, and his M.S. in Public Policy & Administration from Mississippi State University in 2012, where he is currently a PhD candidate.
 Prior to his arrival at Cornell, he worked as the Assistant Director of Diversity at the Holmes Cultural Diversity Center at Mississippi State University.
 In this role he provided oversight of the institution’s efforts related to multicultural learning, understanding, communication and the continued improvement of a welcoming institutional climate.

 Timothy is responsible for advising the Multicultural Greek Letter Council and assists the 15 member chapters in their planning, development and coordination of various programs and initiatives.
 He also serves as the Coordinator of Inclusion Programs, where he works to facilitate collaboration on diversity initiatives throughout the department.
 Timothy is also an active member of Alpha Phi Alpha Fraternity, Inc.

 Collaborates with student and alumni leadership with budgeting, capital planning, and financial management of their chapter houses.

 Patty Case began her career in the Office in 1998.
-Currently working as Program Coordinator and providing support to the Senior Associate Dean of Students, the Greek Judicial Board, and the Fraternity and Sorority Advisory Council.
+Currently working as Program Coordinator and providing support to the Director, the Greek Judicial Board, and the Fraternity and Sorority Advisory Council.
 She advises, trains, and supports student leaders and alumni on memberships, scholarships, finances, and budget.
 She also manages the Office website and communication postings.
 She serves on the Alcohol and Other Drugs committee, Student and Campus Life Communications Group, and the Maxient/MAX conduct database committee.